 The Twitter Plan

 Emojis have been an active part of the Twitter family since 2014, when users began including these comical symbols into their Tweet messages.
 This simple action allows users to express an emotion or feeling to their followers while staying within the 140 character limitation that Twitter requires.
-The ‘heart’ emoji is a popular favorite among Twitter users, and is the primary reason behind the social media giant switching its ‘like’ icon to a heart late last year.
+The ‘heart’ emoji is cheerful and a popular favorite among Twitter users, and is the primary reason behind the social media giant switching its ‘like’ icon to a heart late last year.

 Further proof of this plan comes in a new campaign Twitter is releasing this week that focuses solely on emojis and how consumers use them in tweets.
 The fun and unique program allows brands to engage in emoji targeting based on the emoticons that a user sends in a tweet message.
 For example, if a user sends a tweet containing a hamburger emoji, local restaurants receive this information and can send targeted advertisements to that user.

 As with traditional marketing campaigns, brands will need to have an accurate understanding of the communication message that a consumer sends before responding with relevant advertisements.
 Brands will need to identify the difference between a customer sending out a pizza emoji because it’s funny and sending it because the person currently has a taste for pizza.

 Understanding the difference between the two uses of one icon comes in knowing the consumer behavior patterns of a target market audience.
 Companies will also need to invest a significant amount of time into monitoring the unique emojis that are trending.
 That research information will allow the companies to create advertising campaigns that focus on those and other emoticons that their target market audience may include into tweet messages.
 When they identify a consumer who is using the emoji to express a problem situation, a relevant logo advertisement is then ready to solve that problem in a quick and efficient manner.